TokenChecker logo

 Token Checker vs Manual Research: Which One Is Better?

-So you’re eyeing a new token.
-Maybe it just launched, maybe it’s trending, maybe your favorite Telegram shill said it’s the next 100x.
-You’re ready to DYOR—but where do you even start?
+Eyeing a new token.
+Maybe it just launched.
+Maybe your favorite Telegram alpha said it's the next 100x.
+You're ready to DYOR, but where do you even start?

-Manual research used to be the default.
-Etherscan tabs open, contract decoding, hopping between Telegram, DexTools, Moralis, GoPlus, and hoping you didn’t miss something major.
-It worked, but it was messy.
+Manual research used to be the default: Etherscan tabs open, contract decoding, jumping between DexScreener, Telegram, Moralis, GoPlus.
+It works, but it's messy.

-Then came TokenChecker.io: one scan, one dashboard, dozens of red flags surfaced in seconds.
+Then came TokenChecker.io: one scan, one dashboard, dozens of red flags surfaced in seconds across Solana, Ethereum, BSC, and Base.

 The Problem With Manual Token Research